FlutterFlow/flutterflow-documentation/docs/Integrations/authentication/types/firebase-auth/initial-setup.md

 ---
 title: Firebase Auth Setup
+slug: firebase-auth-setup
 sidebar_position: 1
 ---

-# Initial Setup for Enabling Firebase Authentication

-## Enabling authentication in FlutterFlow
+# Enabling Firebase Auth in FlutterFlow

 :::tip[Skip if...]
 ...you have already enabled authentication while creating a [**new project with Firebase setup.**](..%2F..%2F..%2FFirebase%2FConnect%20to%20Firebase%20Setup.md)